CBD for Epilepsy: Can Cannabis Help with Seizures?

 Tinctures and Oils

-CBD tincture oils are oils that often come bottled with a special dropper so that users can ingest the CBD oil orally.
+CBD tincture oils are oils that often come bottled with a special dropper so that users can ingest the CBD oil orally or sublingually (under the tongue).
 Tinctures tend to be one of the methods that are easily absorbed in the body and come in much more potent doses than those that can be found in alternative methods.
 In addition, you are typically better able to dose your CBD when using a tincture oil as many of the other methods simply put CBD into their product without telling you how much is available.

 Vaping CBD is a great way for users to consume in an effective manner.
 For those who are unsure of what this is, vaping refers to the process of heating a substance up to the point of vaporization.
 The substance releases the active ingredients when vaporized and are then inhaled into the lungs.
-This form of CBD is often the fastest as the CBD is pulled directly into the body and disbursed throughout it.
-It results in much quicker effects.
+This form of CBD is often felt the fastest as the CBD is pulled directly into the body and disbursed throughout it.

 Another benefit that comes with using CBD vape juice is that the vaporizers that house these substances are simple to use and can be brought with you anywhere.
 For example, most CBD vape products are small vape pens that are either disposable or come with refillable cartridge.
 You can use your device time and time again.

 With these kinds of devices, all you have to do is press a button and inhale or simply inhale and the CBD will be delivered to you.
 If you are someone who has a larger vaporizer, there are vape juices that can be used to fill the vaporizer as you continue to vape.
 The only notable downside to this method is that you typically cannot get an accurate dosage, which means that there is a lot of guesswork that comes into play.